Eric-2006/tic-tac-toe-game/README.md

 ## How to Run

-Open the `VonNeumann.exe` application and the corresponding shell to the path of simuladorVN file.
-Do NOT use PowerShell to open the shell, instead use only CMD (type CMD in the Windows browser and go to the path whit `cd C:\path\of\simuladorVN`).
+Open the `VonNeumann.exe` application and the corresponding shell to the simuladorVN path.
+Do NOT use PowerShell to open the shell; instead use only CMD (type CMD in the Windows browser and go to the path whit `cd C:\path\of\simuladorVN`).

 ### 1. Connect the Screen and Keyboard on the simulator
 * **Reserve memory for peripherials:** Click on the **MEMORIA** button (bottom left), select the **Configurar** button and now remove the 32k module below by selecting the cross and clicking on it.
 Then click the **Aceptar** button.